 You can change brush scattering on the Scatter slider in the Scattering section of Brush Settings.

-Using shapes to create custom brushes and adjusting their settings is perfect to create nice effects in illustrations, paintings, and images.
+Using shapes to create custom brushes and adjusting their settings is perfect for creating nice effects in illustrations, paintings, and images.
 See the difference the snow brush above made in the picture below.

 How To Turn An Image Into A Brush In Photoshop